Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 Day 14

-• Fill a canner that has a rack with enough water to cover the tops of the jars.
-Remember that when the canning jars are added that the water in the canner will rise.
+• Fill a canner with a rack with enough water to cover the tops of the jars.
+Remember that when the canning jars are added, the water in the canner will rise.
 Add the canner lid and heat the water to a simmer.

-• Prepare pint or half-pint canning jars by washing and then placing them in an oven set to 350 degrees F to sanitize.
-Drain water off jars but do not dry.
+• Prepare pint or half-pint canning jars by washing and then placing them in an oven set to 350°F to sanitize.
+Drain the water off the jars, but do not dry them.
 Heat for at least 15 minutes.
 The heat will sterilize the jars and also prepare them for canning.

-• In a medium pan add washed lids and rings and fill with enough water to fully cover them.
+• In a medium pan, add washed lids and rings, then fill with enough water to fully cover them.
 Heat and let simmer for 15 minutes.
 Do not boil.

-• Pour the crock syrup liquid into a large pot and heat to boiling.
+• Pour the crock syrup liquid into a large pot and heat to a boil.

 • Remove jars two at a time from the oven and pack with pickles.
-Use a spoon to help pack in the pickles.
-Using a funnel or a glass measuring cup with a spout, pour in enough boiling syrup to completely cover pickles, leaving 1/2-inch air space at the top of the jar.
+Use a spoon to help pack the pickles in.
+Using a funnel or a glass measuring cup with a spout, pour in enough boiling syrup to completely cover pickles, leaving a 1/2-inch air space at the top of the jar.
 Do not fill the jars to the top.

-• With a wet clean cloth or paper towel, wipe the jar tops to remove any liquid.
-Using tongs retrieve a lid and ring from simmering water and place on jar.
+• With a wet, clean cloth or paper towel, wipe the jar tops to remove any liquid.
+Using tongs, retrieve a lid and ring from the simmering water and place them on the jar.
 Tighten with a towel.
 Do not overtighten.

 • Repeat until all jars are filled.
 Then place the jars on the rack in the canner and simmer for 10 minutes.

-• Remove the processed jars from the canner and set on a rack or towel, spacing them far enough apart for air to circulate so they will cool.
+• Remove the processed jars from the canner and set them on a rack or towel, spacing them far enough apart to allow air to circulate so they will cool.
 Jars will self-seal as they cool.
 When sealed, the center will self-flatten and stay flattened if you press on it.
 Do not press on the lid centers before they seal.

 • Write the date and "Icicle Pickles" on the jar lids.
 They will last for a year or more.